 Immerse yourself in Japan’s rich history on an adventurous full-day private guided tour to Osaka Castle!

-Founded in 593 AD by Prince Shotoku, Shitennoji Temple is one of Japan's oldest Buddhist temples and a cornerstone in the development of Japanese Buddhism.
-The temple's layout, a fine example of ancient Buddhist architecture, follows a Chinese style that was prevalent during that era.
+Founded in 593 AD by Prince Shotoku, Shitennoji Temple is one of Japan's oldest Buddhist temples and a cornerstone in developing Japanese Buddhism.
+The temple's layout, a fine example of ancient Buddhist architecture, follows a prevalent Chinese style during that era.

-The temple complex includes a five-story pagoda, a main hall (Kondo), and a serene garden.
-It's a place not just of historical significance but also a continuing center of religious practice and festivals, embodying the deep spiritual heritage of Osaka.
+The temple complex features a five-story pagoda, a grand main hall (Kondo), and a tranquil garden.
+It's a place of historical significance and a continuing center of religious practice and festivals, embodying Osaka's deep spiritual heritage.

 Visit Shitennoji Temple with this tour.

-Tsutenkaku Tower, known as the 'Eiffel Tower of Osaka,' is a symbol of the city's recovery and modernization.
-Originally built in 1912 and rebuilt in 1956, it stands in the Shinsekai district, a vibrant area known for its retro charm.
+Tsutenkaku Tower, known as the 'Eiffel Tower of Osaka,' symbolizes the city's recovery and modernization.
+Initially built in 1912 and rebuilt in 1956, it stands in the Shinsekai district, a vibrant area known for its retro charm.

-The tower offers panoramic views of Osaka and houses enshrined relics of the Buddhist deity Billiken, known as the God of Happiness and Good Luck.
-The surrounding Shinsekai district, with its Showa Period atmosphere, complements the historical significance of the tower, offering a glimpse into the post-war era of Japan.
+The tower offers panoramic views of Osaka and houses enshrined relics of the Buddhist deity Billiken, the God of Happiness and Good Luck.
+The surrounding Shinsekai district, with its Showa Period atmosphere, complements the tower's historical significance, offering a glimpse into Japan's post-war era.

 Explore Shinsekai and Tsutenkaku Tower in Osaka.

-Here are some of the best things to do in Osaka that showcase its unique blend of tradition, innovation, and fun.
+Here are some of Osaka's best things to do that showcase its unique blend of tradition, innovation, and fun.

-No visit to Osaka is complete without a trip to Dotonbori, the heart of Osaka's famed culinary scene.
+Every visit to Osaka is complete with a trip to Dotonbori, the heart of Osaka's famed culinary scene.
 This lively district, with its neon lights and extravagant signboards, offers an array of street food that defines Osaka's kitchen culture.

 Experience the ultimate culinary journey in Dotonbori, Osaka, with our Private Foodie Tour.